PhongHuaThai/LLM-with-langchain-ragas/README.md

-# eLearing_Realtime
-e-Learning with the realtime communication between teacher and learner
+# Build RAG application by leveraging langchain, langsmith and ragas